DCT

 VII.
 Analyst’s Conclusion: Key Questions for the Case

-• A key evidentiary question will be one of algorithmic equivalence: does the power management logic in the accused Qualcomm Snapdragon SoC perform the specific three-step method of the ’209 Patent—accessing sensitivity data, determining the least sensitive units, and limiting that subset—or does it rely on a distinct, non-infringing heuristic for managing power?
+• A key evidentiary question for the ’209 Patent will be one of methodological equivalence: Does the power management algorithm in the accused Qualcomm SoC perform the specific three-step method of Claim 1—accessing "performance sensitivity" data, determining the "least sensitive" subset, and then throttling that subset—or does it achieve power management through a technically distinct, non-infringing process?